Choosing the right bed for your dog

-Older dogs or dogs with any aches, pains or joint problems might benefit from an orthopedic or memory foam bed which they can get in and out of easily.
+- Older dogs or dogs with any aches, pains or joint problems might benefit from an orthopaedic or memory foam bed that they can get in and out of easily.

 - If you have a shy or nervous dog they may benefit from a 'igloo' type bed so they can hide away in comfort whenever things get too much for them.

 - More than one dog?
-To avoid competition you will need to have a minimum of one bed per dog.
-If your dogs enjoy snuggling up together consider getting an additional dog bed large enough for them to comfortably share.
+To avoid competition, you'll need to have a minimum of one bed per dog.
+If your dogs enjoy snuggling up together, consider getting an additional dog bed large enough for them to comfortably share.

-Where is the best place for your dog's bed?
+Where is the best place to put a dog's bed?

-Place the bed somewhere warm and draught-free and give them options.
-You could place one bed in a quiet part of the house where they can rest undisturbed and one in a room where the family spends time so they can be in your company whilst relaxing or snoozing in a comfortable spot.
+Put the bed somewhere warm and draught-free and give your dog options.
+You could place one bed in a quiet part of the house where they can rest undisturbed, and one in a room where the family spends time so they can be in your company while relaxing or snoozing in a comfortable spot.

 Find out more about creating a good home for your dog.